nodejs/node/COLLABORATOR_GUIDE.md

 ### Deprecations

-_Deprecation_ refers to the identification of Public APIs that should no longer be used and that may be removed or modified in backward-incompatible ways in a future major release of Node.js.
-Deprecation may be used with internal APIs if there is expected impact on the user community.
+__Deprecation__ refers to the identification of Public APIs that should no longer be used.

 Node.js uses three Deprecation levels: